jmaibaum/clinstructor/README.md

 clinstructor
 ============

-A cross-platform Instructor 50 emulator for the command line.
+A free Instructor 50 emulator for the command line.

 Development Documentation